-Dexter R. Hamilton has been a member of the firm since 1993 and has experience handling complex litigation matters for major corporations, governmental organizations, and nonprofit entities.
-He is an experienced trial attorney and practices in the areas of commercial litigation, construction litigation, products liability, and toxic tort litigation.
-In 2005 and 2009, he won major jury trials in construction breach of contract disputes.
-Successfully co-chaired a legal malpractice trial in 2013.
-He has been lead counsel in complex matters and has represented clients in state and federal courts in Pennsylvania, New Jersey, Virginia and North Carolina.
+Dexter handles complex litigation matters for major corporations, governmental organizations, and nonprofit entities.
+He is an experienced trial attorney and practices in the areas of commercial litigation, construction litigation, product liability, and toxic tort litigation.
+In the past several years, he has tried cases to verdict, including commercial matters and catastrophic injury cases.
+He has been lead counsel in complex matters in state and federal courts across the country.

-Dexter also serves as general counsel for a health system and advises the organizations on a variety of matters including litigation, labor and employment, government regulations, contracts, internal investigations, and corporate governance.
+Dexter serves as outside general counsel for a health system and advises the organization in a variety of matters, including litigation, labor and employment, compliance, contracts, internal investigations, and corporate governance.

-Dexter earned his J.D. from the University of Pennsylvania Law School in 1987, where he was recipient of the Civil Trial Advocacy Award and was elected by his peers to be an officer of his graduating class.
-He earned his B.A., magna cum laude, at Widener University in 1983, where he was recognized as the most outstanding student in political science.
-He was admitted to practice in Pennsylvania in 1987 and in New Jersey in 1990.
+He earned his J.D. from the University of Pennsylvania Law School in 1987, where he was the recipient of the Civil Trial Advocacy Award and was elected an officer of his graduating class.
+He earned his B.A., magna cum laude from Widener University in 1983, where he was recognized as the most outstanding student in political science.
+He is admitted to practice in Pennsylvania and New Jersey.